JakeMakesStuff/website/src/pages/blog/neon.md

 </p>
 ```

-You now have a basic multi-tenant notes application using Ruby on Rails!
+You now have a basic database-per-tenant notes application using Ruby on Rails!

 ## Conclusion